ipython/ipython-website/microsoft-donation-2013.rst

 We are thrilled to announce that in August 2013, Microsoft made a donation of
 $100,000 to sponsor IPython's continued development.

-This donation was received through NumFOCUS_, and is the next step in a fruitful collaboration IPython has had with Microsoft:
+This donation was received through NumFOCUS, and is the next step in a fruitful collaboration IPython has had with Microsoft:

 - In 2009 we added integration with Windows HPC Server for IPython's parallel